YOUR CONVENTON PLANNING GUIDE

 We will pack in opportunities to

 And best of all, you will have the opportunity to make connections with interesting and dedicated women from all over the Pacific District.
-There will be optional early morning activities and late-night activities, with a special fun Saturday night 70’s themed night of Disco and Karaoke – don’t forget to bring your costumes!
+There will be optional early-morning and late-night activities and special Saturday night fun, with a 70’s-Themed Disco and Karaoke Party – don’t forget to bring your costume!

 What Is the Timeframe for Convention?